musk/SbtEclipsify/README.md

 ## Requirements
 If you have scala sources in your project you need to have the Scala Eclipse plugin installed or else you will not be able to work with the generated project.
-This plugin is currently only compiled against Scala 2.7.7 and there is no crossbuild in place as of yet.

 ### Building
 SbtEclipsify uses oh wonder sbt as the build tool.